nianticlabs/acezero/benchmarks/README.md

 If not given, a default split will be used in which every 8th frame (after sorting them alphabetically on their paths) will form the test set.

 `--no_run_nerfstudio`: Optional argument.
 If given, will stop after generating Nerfstudio inputs without actually running Nerfstudio or conducting the evaluation.
 Useful if you just want to convert your ACE0-format pose file to Nerfstudio input format, rather than evaluating the pose quality.

+`--method`: Optional argument.
+Pass `splatfacto`if you want to train Gaussian splats instead of the default Nerfacto model.
+For a splatfacto model, the benchmarking scripts will be looking for a point cloud file `pc_final.ply` in the same folder as the pose file.
+This file can be generated using `ace_zero.py` with the `--export_point_cloud True` option or the utility script `export_point_cloud.py`.

 After the eval runs, there will be an evaluation JSON in the output dir containing PSNR (and other metrics).
 The output structure is quite nested:
 `$OUTPUT_DIR/nerf_data/nerf_for_eval/nerfacto/run/eval.json`